euc-dev/ws1-sdk-uem-ios/docs/sdks/ws1-sdk-uem-ios/developer/Objective-C/03-Security-Considerations.md

 ---
+layout: page
-#title: Workspace ONE SDK for iOS
+title: Security Considerations for OpenURL in iOS
-#summary:
-#authors:
-    -
-    -
-date: 2024-05-27
-#hide:
+permalink: /sdks/ws1/ws1-sdk-uem-ios/
+hide:
-#  - navigation
+  #- navigation
-#  - toc
+  - toc
 ---

-# Security Considerations for OpenURL in iOS

 With changes to OpenURL in iOS 13, update to the latest version of the Workspace ONE SDK for iOS (Objective-C) to mitigate possible security issues.